-But in many ways the simplest jobs facing them-producing thousands and thousands of leaflets and posters-
+But in many ways the simplest jobs facing them-producing thousands and thousands of leaflets and postersunlike enthusiasm, energy and hard work, is one thing we're short of.
 If you want to do your bit to help us with out efforts in Glasgow-and it's a struggle every socialist should support-send us what you can.
 Help us to battle our way to our emergency fighting fund target of £10,000.